bcomnes/bret.io/src/blog/2024/open-for-work/README.md

   </figure>
 </figure>

-In addition to my professional work, I work on a variety of open source tools and products while my kids are napping on the weekend.
-My latest project is 🥖 [breadcrum.net]() which lets you extract articles and media from around the web so that you can read/listen/watch them in your preferred podcast app and reader device.
+In addition to my professional work, I work on open source tools and products while my kids are napping on the weekend.
+My latest project is 🥖 [breadcrum.net](https://breadcrum.net) which lets you extract articles and media from around the web so that you can read/listen/watch them in your preferred podcast app and reader device.
 It's free right now too!
 You should check it out.

 <figure>
   <a href="/">